semgrep/semgrep-docs/docs/deepsemgrep.md

 ### Obtaining DeepSemgrep

-To get DeepSemgrep, follow these steps:
+To get and install DeepSemgrep, follow these steps:
 1. Submit your email using the [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).
 2. Follow the steps and instructions in the email you receive from the Semgrep team.
 3. Start using DeepSemgrep with the following command: